 4.1.1 The character of classification and additional distinguishing marks shall be assigned in conformity with the provisions of 2.2, Part I "Classification" of the Rules for the Classification.

 4.2 DESCRIPTIVE NOTATION

-4.2.1 Ships complying with the requirements 2.2.11, Part I "Classification" of the Rules for the Classification and the requirements of these Rules are assigned the descriptive notation "Chemical tanker" added to the character of classification.
+4.2.1 Ships complying with the requirements of the Rules are assigned the descriptive notation Chemical tanker.